 Which is best for work?

 This largely depends on the type of work you do.
-For intensive tasks, then you should opt for the most powerful version you can afford.
-Combined with generous screen real estate, and that could mean the 15-inch MacBook Pro (with Touch Bar/ID).
+For intensive tasks, then you should opt for the most powerful version you can afford combined with generous screen real estate, and that could mean the 16-inch MacBook Pro.

-But not everyone needs that much screen, or that much processing power and RAM.
+But not everyone needs that much screen or that much processing power and RAM.
 Others simply connect a laptop to a larger screen, giving them useful portability.
-If that is the case and you don't need a Mac laptop that could open a hole in the space time continuum, then you could opt for something less powerful and more versatile, such as the MacBook Air.
-More cost effective too.
+If that is the case and you don't need a Mac laptop that could open a hole in the space-time continuum, then you could opt for something less powerful and more versatile, such as MacBook Air.
+They are more cost-effective, too.

 Save Money: Declutter your Mac

-For Mac users, no matter what device you have, using CleanMyMac 3 is the most effective way to keep your Mac in top share.
+For Mac users, no matter what device you have, using CleanMyMac X is the most effective way to keep your Mac in top shape.
 With the help of CleanMyMac, you can:

-- easily get rid of large and old files, Photos junk, iTunes junk, mail attachments, and other clutter that takes up space;
+- Easily get rid of large and old files, system junk, mail attachments, and other clutter that takes up space;

-- take care of your Mac's health with health alerts, and more.
+- Take care of your Mac's health with alerts from the Menu app and more.

-With CleanMyMac 3, your Mac is always as good as new.
-You can download it for free and give it try!
+With CleanMyMac X, your Mac is always as good as new.
+You can download it for free and give it a try!